lubusIN/composer-edd-plugin/README.md

 }
 ```

-Above package details hold important info to connect and download zip from plugin store:
+Above package details hold important info to connect and download zip from product store:

 **Important**

-- `name` this can be customized as per your need, it's the package name used for `composer require namespace/edd-product-name`
+- `name` this can be customized as per your need, it's the package name used for `composer require namespace/edd-product-name` later
-- `version` used to get the zip, check account to get the version number
+- `version` used to get the zip, check account for version number
-- `url` store location to send request for zip file (place of purchase)
+- `type` use wordpress-plugin or wordpress-theme,

+- `url` product website url
-- `edd_installer` instruct composer to download zip from plugin store
+- `edd_installer` enable package via edd powered store
-- `item_name` name of product/plugin, you can get it from store account
+- `item_name` name of product, can be found under account info
-- `license` name of env variable to get the license key
+- `license` name of env variable to get the license key *(do not add your actual key here)*
-- `url` name of env variable to get the url associate with the license
+- `url` name of env variable to get the website url associated with the license. *(do not add your actual website url here)*

 **Note:**

-- Add multiple package enteris to add more then one plugin
+- Add multiple package enteris to add more then one product
-- Most EDD plugins only allow getting the latest versions of their plugins, even if you specifically ask for a version.
+- Most EDD products only allow getting the latest versions of their product, even if you specifically ask for a version.
+- Make sure license is already activated for the url.

 ### Step 2

-Create `.env` file and add the varaible names mentioned in the above step
+Create `.env` and add the varaible names mentioned in the above step.
+Find more about .env [here](https://github.com/vlucas/phpdotenv)

 ```
 PRODUCT_LICENSE=product-license-key